 To browse all LAO publications, visit our Publications page.

-March 11, 2008 - Presented to Senate Governmental Organization Committee
+February 9, 2010 - Presented to: Senate Governmental Organization Committee Hon.
+Roderick Wright, Chair

-January 22, 2008 - Presented to: Senate Budget and Fiscal Review Committee, Denise Moreno Ducheny, Chair
+February 3, 2010 - Presented to: Senate Budget and Fiscal Review Committee Hon.
+Denise Moreno Ducheny, Chair

 February 3, 2010 - Presented to: Assembly Committee on Insurance Hon.
 Jose Solorio, Chair

 January 27, 2010 - This report discusses some key issues facing the Legislature in the employee compensation area of the budget.
 In 2009–10, the state has achieved significant savings due to the Governor’s furlough program, which is being challenged in many court cases.
 For 2010–11, the Governor proposes various measures to reduce state personnel costs, including shifting pension contribution costs from the state to employees, unallocated reductions in personnel budgets of departments, and an across–the–board salary reduction for employees.
 These proposals would result in $2.5 billion in savings ($1.4 billion General Fund).
 We believe that employee compensation reductions are necessary due to the magnitude of the budget problem.
 Nevertheless, some of the administration’s proposals would face legal challenges or otherwise may be difficult to implement.
 Consequently, we recommend that the Legislature focus efforts to reduce compensation costs on pay reduction options.
 Special session.

 November 12, 2009 - Presented to the Council of State Governments, La Quinta, California